 In a pot, well-drained potting soil is recommended, such as Espoma Organic Cactus Mix.
-Espoma Organic Cactus Potting Mix contains a premium blend of peat humus, sand, sphagnum peat moss, perlite and enriched with Myco-tone.
-This potting mix provides optimum aeration, drainage, improves soil moisture retention, reduces drought stress, and promotes root growth.
+Espoma Organic Cactus Potting Mix contains a premium blend of peat humus, sand, sphagnum peat moss, and perlite and is enriched with Myco-tone.
+This potting mix provides optimum aeration, drainage, and improves soil moisture retention, reduces drought stress, and promotes root growth.

 Watering your Lemon Tree

 Once established, Lemon Trees are very drought resistant making them welcome additions to most houseplant collections.
 Only water lemon trees when the top 2 to 3 inches of the soil is dry and stop only when water begins to flow out of the drainage holes at the bottom of the pot.

 Do not allow the potted lemon tree to sit in a saucer full of water, as this can cause root diseases and ultimately lead to the lemon tree's death.
 Many growers will place pebbles in the saucer to raise the bottom of the potted tree out of the water.
 Doing this does allow some water to remain and raises the humidity level around the tree.

 Fertilizing your Lemon Tree

 There are many options when it comes to feeding your lemon trees.
 If you are planting your lemon tree outdoors, one of the easiest and best ways to fertilize is with Espoma Citrus-tone.
 Citrus-tone is made from natural and organic plant food ingredients.
 The organic nutrients in Citrus-tone break down gradually to provide a safe, long-lasting food reservoir throughout the growing season.